APSL/react-native-navigator-wrapper/README.md

 Every time you push a component that's inside the ``NavigationWrapper`` component you will have a **navigator** prop, just like the top navigation option before, that will let you to keep pushing components in the stack.

+### Custom ``routeMapper``
+The React Native ``Navigator.NavigatorBar`` component has an object called ``routeMapper`` that configures the three components that can be displayed inside the navigation bar: ``LeftButton``, ``RightButton`` and ``Title``.
+This library auto-generates a default route mapper object that displays an iOS style back button, a title and accepts a right element to render.

+It also provides functions to generate each of the route mapper components so you can build a completely custom navigation bar for each ``NavigatorWrapper``.
+See the source code for more information.

 ## License
 MIT.